tdwg/website/conferences/2024/submissions/posters/index.md

 ### How to update your file without changing the URL or file name

 If you decide to update your presentation file (.pdf, .mp4) after the initial upload, the easiest way to do this _without_ destroying the link to the file or the file name is to replace the file in the following manner:

+- Sign in to your Google account first (gives you write access to the upload site)
 - Find your original file (file name may have been changed slightly by the conference organizers; do not change it)
 - Right click on the file name and from the pop-up menu, choose "File information"
 - You should then choose the option to "Manage versions"